worksome/foggy/README.md

   }
 }
 ```
-Here we have specified that all tables (`*`) should be dumped with data by default.
+Here we have specified that all tables and views (`*`) should be dumped with data by default.
 A more secure default would be to set `withData` to `false`, so only schema definitions are exported, if nothing specific is specified.

 ### Defining rules for a table
 All table definitions live inside `database` key in the json object.
 Each table can have an array of rules.
 A rule consist of the following
 - `column` - Which column to apply the rule to.
 - `type` - Which rule type to use.